aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 Here's a list of known problems:

-* On Windows, a blank page may appear at start-up.
-Simply scroll up and down the page to refresh.
+* ~~On Windows, a blank page may appear at start-up.
+Simply scroll up and down the page to refresh.~~

 * If the buttons don't scroll properly, try pressing the arrow keys more slowly.

+* The camera may think it recognizes a qrcode, but stop because it can't retrieve any data.

 <div id='improvements'/>